Grounding Gaps in Language Model Generations: Introduction

-This lack of grounding may be particular problematic, since contemporary LLMs have been applied to facilitate conversations in real-world domains like \textbf{teaching} \cite{kasneci2023chatgpt,demszky2021can,wang2023chatgpt, shaikh2023rehearsal}, \textbf{emotional support} \cite{carlbring2023new}, and \textbf{persuasion} in political discourse \cite{argyle2023ai,tappin2022quantifying}.
-In these domains, dialog agents need to coordinate to build common ground when interacting with people.
+Despite the grounding gap, LLMs interact regularly with humans across various applications.
+For a subset of interactions, however, LLMs \textit{should} generate grounding language before completing a user's task, instead of executing literal instructions or disregarding a user's underlying goals.
+This is particularly crucial in LLM-powered training systems, where LLMs simulate practice scenarios and allow individuals to rehearse and refine domain-specific skills~\cite{shaikh2023rehearsal}.
+LLM-based training already facilitates interaction in domains like \textbf{education} \cite{kasneci2023chatgpt,demszky2021can,wang2023chatgpt}, \textbf{conflict resolution}~\cite{shaikh2023rehearsal, argyle2023ai}, and \textbf{emotional support} \cite{carlbring2023new, hsu2023helping}.
+In these settings, effective dialog agents must coordinate to build common ground when interacting with people.

-We therefore ask: \emph{Do current LLMs leverage dialogue acts to ground?} \emph{If not, what aspect of training exacerbates this inability to ground?}
+Given the importance of generating language for conversational grounding, we ask: \emph{Do current LLMs generate dialogue acts that reflect grounding patterns between humans?} \emph{If not, what aspect of LLM training exacerbates the grounding gap?}

-We address these questions by measuring LLM behavior through linguistically validated \textbf{grounding acts}.
+We address these questions by measuring LLM generations through linguistically validated \textbf{grounding acts}.
 For example, acts that \textit{clarify} or \textit{acknowledge} a prior utterance offer a strong signal for measuring shared understanding~\cite{clark1989contributing}.
 Building on prior work in dialogue and conversational analysis, we curate a collection of dialogue acts used to construct common ground (\S\ref{grounding_acts}).
 Then, we select datasets \& domains to study human-LM grounding.
 We focus on settings where human-human grounding is critical, and where LLMs have been applied: namely, emotional support, persuasion, and teaching (\S \ref{simulation_datasets}).

 After curating a set of grounding acts, we build prompted few-shot classifiers to detect them (\S \ref{simulation_compare}).
-We then use LLMs to simulate taking turns in our human-human dialogue datasets and compare alignment between human and GPT-generated grounding strategies (\S \ref{sec:simulation}).
-Given the same conversational context, we find a \textbf{grounding gap}: off-the-shelf LLMs are, on average, \textbf{77.5\%} less likely to use \framework{} than humans (\S\ref{gaps_in_grounding}).
-Even in situations where LLMs use a grounding act, they use them differently than humans---we observe poor human-LM agreement across a range of models.
+We then use LLMs to simulate turn-taking in our human-human dialogue datasets and compare agreement between human and \texttt{GPT}-generated grounding strategies (\S \ref{sec:simulation}).

+Because we use the exact same conversational context as in human conversations, we can quantify the \textbf{grounding gap}: off-the-shelf LLM generations are, on average, \textbf{77.5\%} less likely to contain \framework{} than humans (\S\ref{gaps_in_grounding}).
+Even in situations where LLM generations do contain a grounding act, they differ from human generations---we observe poor human-LM agreement across a range of models.